jamiesmith/kstars-on-osx/README.md

 After the script finishes, whichever method you chose, you should have built a kstars app that can actually be used.

-If you chose the app and dmg option, you can now distribute the app and/or dmg to other people freely.
+	-If you chose the app and dmg option, you can now distribute the app and/or dmg to other people freely.
 The dmg has associated md5 and sha256 files for download verification.

-If you chose the XCode project, you should now be able to double click the created xcode project and launch xcode to do your editing.
+	-If you chose the XCode project, you should now be able to double click the created xcode project and launch xcode to do your editing.

-If you chose the QT Creator option, you should follow the EditingKStarsInQTCreatorOnOSX.pdf document to get all set up to do your editing.
+	-If you chose the QT Creator option, you should follow the EditingKStarsInQTCreatorOnOSX.pdf document to get all set up to do your editing.

 (For the last 2 options, of course you must have either XCode or QT Creator installed on your system.